 It's often possible to set up automatic alerts for academic journals you like to keep up to date with, so you are notified via email when new research articles are published.
-The way this is set-up can be different, depending on the publisher on the journal, but you will typically need to set up a personal account with the publisher.
+The way this is set-up can vary, depending on the journal's publisher, but you will typically need to set up a personal account with the publisher.

 If you have any questions about setting up journal alerts for academic journals relating to chemistry, you can email your library team at firstname.lastname@example.org

 Browsing popular magazines in your research field can be a great way to keep up to date with new developments, and introduce yourself to new concepts and topics you may not be familiar with.
 Below are some key popular/magazine titles published by RACI, RSC, and ACS.